OpenWIS/openwis-documentation/_minutes/2017-07-20-OpenWIS-Board-Meeting-2017-July.md

     3. [Action-BM-2017-04 Internal Rule change on funding projects](https://github.com/OpenWIS/openwis-documentation/issues/228)
         1. JT - I have incorporated the rule change as discussed at the meeting in March.
 Please see [Added new Rule 12.8 about requesting financial support for Projects](https://github.com/OpenWIS/openwis-documentation/pull/279/files)
         2. MDA - PB added a caveat in his email:

-        >    • 5.3 Internal rules on funding projects
+            >    - 5.3 Internal rules on funding projects
-        >        o MFI agrees with the principle of funding pilot projects if limited to 10k€ or so individually
+            >        - MFI agrees with the principle of funding pilot projects if limited to 10k€ or so individually

         3. MDA - I think that PB caveat must be to do with Remy's proposal.
         4. JT - I agree: the Rule change requires funding approval by the Board, so imposing an arbitrary limit doesn't make sense.
 Unless PB is suggesting the Managing Directors can agree up to €10k.
 I tried to find in the Rules a statement about delegated authority of €10k fot Managing Directors.
 Do you remember us discussing that?